Optimal approximation for unconstrained non-submodular minimization: Applications

 \subsection{Structured sparse learning}

-Structured sparse learning aims to estimate a \emph{sparse} parameter vector whose support is known to have a particular \emph{structure}, such as group-sparsity, clustering, tree-structure, or diversity \cite{Obozinski2016, Kyrillidis2015}.
+Structured sparse learning aims to estimate a \emph{sparse} parameter vector whose support satisfies a particular \emph{structure}, such as group-sparsity, clustering, tree-structure, or diversity \cite{Obozinski2016, Kyrillidis2015}.
 Such problems can be formulated as

 where $\ell$ is a convex loss function and $F$ is a set function favoring the desirable supports.
 Existing convex methods propose to replace the discrete regularizer $F(\supp(\x))$ by its ``closest'' convex relaxation \cite{Bach2010, ElHalabi2015, Obozinski2016, ElHalabi2018}.
 For example, the cardinality regularizer $|\supp(\x)|$ is replaced by the $\ell_1$-norm.
 This allows the use of standard convex optimization methods, but does not provide any approximation guarantee for the original objective function without statistical modeling assumptions.
-This approach is also only computationally feasible when $F$ is submodular \cite{Bach2010} or can be expressed as an integral linear program \cite{ElHalabi2015}.
+This approach is computationally feasible only when $F$ is submodular \cite{Bach2010} or can be expressed as an integral linear program \cite{ElHalabi2015}.